explosion/spaCy/website/docs/usage/projects.md

 In your `project.yml`, you can then run the script by calling `python scripts/custom_evaluation.py` with the function arguments.
 You can also use the `variables` section to define reusable variables that will be substituted in commands, paths and URLs.
-In this example, the `BATCH_SIZE` is defined as a variable will be added in place of `{BATCH_SIZE}` in the script.
+In this example, the batch size is defined as a variable will be added in place of `${variables.batch_size}` in the script.

 > #### Calling into Python
 >